rchain/architecture-docs/contracts/namespaces.rst

                         x!(@Q1) | for(ptrn <- x){P} |u!(@Q2) → P{ @Q1/ptrn } | u!(@Q2)

 In both cases, the channel, and the data resource being communicated, is no longer contentious simply because they are now communicating over two distinct, named channels.
 In other words, they are in separate namespaces.
-Additionally, names are provably unguessable, so they can only be aquired when a discretionary external process gives them.
+Additionally, names are provably unguessable, so they can only be acquired when a discretionary external process gives them.
 Because a name is unguessable, a resource is only visible to the processes/contracts that have knowledge of that name [5]_.
 Hence, sets of processes that execute over non-conflicting sets of named channels i.e sets of transactions that execute in separate namespaces, may execute in parallel, as demonstrated below:

 ::